itsyasin22/data-analysis-scripts/README.md

         smawnyo somone a good gril
         and i am womaan
-        gahi a an m zn
+        gahi a an m zn  iam woman
 donya an eshgh mno rd
 # e uf e aم)
     gک